MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 The Black Oak Inn is a large, three-story inn located on the north side of Dawnfather Square in the city of [Whitestone](whitestone).
 The inn is the nicest inn in the city and is used by the de Rolo family to put up honored guests, not quite honored enough to stay at the [Castle](castle-whitestone).

-The inn is well-made with an expertly carved stone first floor with the second and third floor framed in dark oak timber.
-The common room is large with a massive stone hearth on the far wall and a large polished, dark oak bar.
-Guest rooms facing the square have a great view of the [Sun Tree](sun-tree) and small, balconies that overlook the square.
-The rooms on the back of the inn are cheaper with standard windows and have a view of the [Castle](castle-whitestone).
+The inn is well-made with a stone first floor and the second and third framed in dark oak.
+The common room has a large stone hearth on the far wall and a polished, dark oak bar.
+Guest rooms facing the square have a great view of the [Sun Tree](sun-tree) with small balconies overlooking the square.
+The rooms on the back of the inn are cheaper with a view of [Castle Whitestone](castle-whitestone).

 ##### Occupants
 - **James Black** (Human, M, 60s) - Owner